Munsey13/bamazon/README.md

 # bamazon
-The goal what to create a store-like interface with MySQL and Node.js.
+The goal was to create a store-like interface with MySQL and Node.js.
 --------------------
 ### What It Does